gao-lab/DECIPHER/docs/api.md

 # API documentation

-This section provides detailed API documentation for all public functions and classes in ``spider``.
+This section provides detailed API documentation for all public functions and classes in ``decipher``.

 ```{eval-rst}